sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 ## Importing the NewPing Library
 In order to use our distance sensor we need to import the NewPing library.

-Under `Sketch > Include Library > Manage Libraries`
+Under `Sketch > Include Library > Manage Libraries` search for the NewPing library
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDMyNTgzMjksLTE5NzgwNDg4NTUsMT
+eyJoaXN0b3J5IjpbMTg0NzI3NzgzNiwtMjEwMzI1ODMyOSwtMT
-E2NDA0MTgwNSw4MTc4OTU2MjVdfQ==
+k3ODA0ODg1NSwxMTY0MDQxODA1LDgxNzg5NTYyNV19
 -->